berbix/berbix-node-demo/README.md

 # berbix-node-demo

-This is an example/demo app showing the use of the berbix-node library.
-It is intended for demonstration purposes only and _should not_ be used in production.
+This is an example/demo app showing the use of the [berbix-node](https://github.com/berbix/berbix-node) library.
+It is intended for demonstration purposes only and _is not_ intended for use in production.
 This code is released as-is.

 # Set Up